 (1) Request.
 To use a Dynamic System Resource, Non-Dynamic System Resource, NRS-RA Resource, or Pseudo-Tie as RA Substitute Capacity, the Scheduling Coordinator for a Resource Adequacy Resource that has a Forced Outage or de-rate must submit a timely substitution request in the Day-Ahead Market in accordance with Section 40.9.3.6(c).

 (2) Approval.
-The CAISO will grant the request if the alternate resource is external to the CAISO Balancing Authority Area (including Pseudo-Ties), the Scheduling Coordinator for the resource has an adequate available import allocation at the resource’s Scheduling Point to provide the RA Substitute Capacity, and meets the requirements in Sections 40.9.3.6.1(d)(1) and 40.9.3.6(b).
+The CAISO will grant the request if the Scheduling Coordinator for the alternate resource external to the CAISO Balancing Authority Area (including Pseudo-Ties) has an adequate available import allocation at the resource’s Scheduling Point to provide the RA Substitute Capacity and meets the requirements in Sections 40.9.3.6.1(d)(1) and 40.9.3.6(b).

 (e) Flexible RA Capacity